 If you want to successfully defend against a foreclosure, it is best to hire a lawyer.
-However, if this is not possible and you want to fight the foreclosure on your own (called representing yourself “pro se”), the way you go about it depends on whether the process is judicial or nonjudicial.
+But if this isn't possible and you want to fight the foreclosure on your own—called representing yourself “pro se”—the way you go about it depends on whether the process is judicial or nonjudicial.

 Below we provide a general guide on the steps you'll need to take if you want to defend against foreclosure on your own.

 If you are struggling to pay your mortgage, there are some things you can do on your own to avoid foreclosure or pursue another option.
 For example, you may be able to apply for a loan modification to make your payment more manageable or sell your home through a short sale with the help of a real estate agent.
 But fighting a foreclosure in court is not one of the procedures that lend itself to self-representation.